sasif01/BINF_MP/README.md

 **Code/**: Contains the python/R scripts

 **Script 1 (vairent_timeframes.script)**: First script to run.

-Takes user input and 2 command line arguments (first = fasta file, second = meta file, both are located in the Data/raw_seq/ folder).
+Running the script:The script takes user input and 2 command line arguments (first = Meta file, second = Fasta file, both are located in the Data/raw_seq/ folder).

 Purpose: Reorganizes the sequences in the fasta file.
-For Lineages (ie. WHO lineages: Alpha, Delta, Omicron) with multiple varients (ie. Omicron), the sequences are seperated by varient.
-WHO lineages with a single varient (ie. Alpha) are separated into fixed time intervals (in months), with a given overlap between intervals, specified by the user.
+For WHO Lineages (WHO lineages: Alpha, Delta, Omicron etc.) with multiple variants (ie. Omicron), the sequences are separated by variant.
+WHO lineages with a single variant (Alpha, Beta etc.) are separated into fixed time intervals (in months), with a given overlap between intervals, specified by the user.

 Results: The output is multiple fasta files names after the Lineage and varient or the Lineage and time-interval.
 The fasta files are in the Data/processed_seqs/ folder.